 When the Lord Jesus was doing His work and preaching, many people followed Him.
 So why did His people in Nazareth reject Him?
 What can we learn from it?

 Hidden Meaning of Five Loaves and Two Fish

 Dear Brother Xiangyin,

 In a moment, we have parted for two years.
 Is everything going well?
-Since you preached to me theof the Lord two years ago, I have been devoutly studying the , and attending meetings according to a schedule, feeling I have achieved some results.
-Especially from the verse I read recently that the lord fed five thousand with five loaves and two fish, I see God’s unique authority and power, so that my faith in God increases greatly and I believe even more firmly that the Lord I believe in is the only true God.
-But pondering it over I wonder: Is the purpose of the in performing this miracle just for us to see the authority of God?
+Since you preached to me theof the Lord two years ago, I have been devoutly studying the , and attending meetings according to a schedule, I feel that I have achieved some results.
+Especially from the I read recently that the Lord fed five thousand with five loaves and two fish, I see God’s unique authority and power, so that my increases greatly and I believe even more firmly that the Lord I believe in is the only true God.
+But pondering it over I wonder: Is the purpose of the Lord Jesus in performing this miracle just for us to see the authority of God?
 The things God does contain His intention, so within this miracle there should be truth to seek.
-Then I sought it from the brothers and sisters around me, but none of them made a sufficient answer.
+Then I sought this from the brothers and sisters around me, but none of them gave a sufficient answer.
 Today, I’m writing to ask whether you have new insights on this matter.
 If you do, please write to communicate with me so that we can learn from each other.

 I’m looking forward to receiving your reply.

 Your Brother in the Lord, Yi’en